envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: How does GitHub Dependency graph know what dependencies your project is using?
 (Choose two.)

-a) GitHub derives dependencies automatically from manifests and lock files committed to the repository
+a) Dependencies can be manually added using the Dependency submission API

-b) Dependencies can be manually added using the Dependency submission API
+b) GitHub scans the repository code for import statements of external packages

-c) GitHub scans the repository code for import statements of external packages
+c) GitHub derives dependencies automatically from manifests and lock files committed to the repository

 d) It's required to add a GitHub Actions workflow that uses the official `actions/dependency-graph` GitHub Action to add dependencies to the graph whenever a new commit is pushed to the repository

-A:: **Answer(s):** A, B
+A:: <span style="color: #f800f8">**Answer(s): C, A</span>

 GitHub derives dependencies automatically from manifests and lock files committed to the repository; Dependencies can be manually added using the Dependency submission API